Several methods to download the current slrn

 Download the develpment version

-The development version of slrn is kept in JED's git repository and can be freely accessed from here once suitable git software has been installed.
+The development version of slrn is kept in JED's git repository and can be freely accessed from there once suitable git client software has been installed.
 The following command downloads the git slrn source code:

 $ git clone git://git.jedsoft.org/git/slrn.git

 This places the source code into a directory called slrn and from this directory the source code can be compiled and installed as demonstrated above.
 To update the source code simply issue the command

 git pull from the slrn directory and then compile and install as before.
 For those who do not wish to access the git repository in this way a development snaphot of slrn, and of other software produced by JED, can be found here.